Liquid Media Group Ltd. (YVR) Reveals an Earnings Mystery

-Liquid Media Group Ltd. (NASDAQ:YVR) went down by -7.43% from its latest closing price compared to the recent 1-year high of $7.50.
-The company’s stock price has collected -9.66% of loss in the last five trading sessions.
-Press Release reported 14 hours ago that Liquid Media Announces Partnership with dotstudioPRO
+Liquid Media Group Ltd. (NASDAQ:YVR) went up by 1.05% from its latest closing price compared to the recent 1-year high of $7.50.
+The company’s stock price has collected -10.65% of loss in the last five trading sessions.
+Press Release reported 15 hours ago that Liquid Media Group Announces Letter of Intent to Acquire Filmocracy

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.